The 18 Best Things to Do in Point Reyes National Seashore

 Weather in Point Reyes National Seashore

-While the weather in Point Reyes does not change too drastically throughout the year, be sure to check the weather forecast before you head out.
+While the weather in Point Reyes does not change drastically throughout the year, check the weather forecast before you head out.

-Throughout the year, the temperature ranges between 40o and 60os.
-Due to its location, windy conditions can be particularly brutal especially on the coastal hiking trails.
+The temperature ranges between 40°F and 60°F throughout the year.
+Due to its location, windy conditions can be particularly brutal, especially on the coastal hiking trails.

-While California is having difficulty with rain, double check whether or not rain is in the forecast.
+While California has been experiencing a shortage of rain, double check whether or not rain is in the forecast.
 Since many of the things to do in Point Reyes are outdoor activities, rain may make your day here a bit less than optimal.

 Practical Tips for Visiting Point Reyes National Seashore

-- Gas: There is a gas station in Point Reyes station.
-If you are even questioning if your gas tank will get you through the day, fill up.
+• Gas: There is one gas station in Point Reyes Station.
+If you are wondering if your gas tank will last the day, fill up.
 You don’t want to get to the end of the road in Point Reyes and run out of gas, especially because cell phone reception is spotty.

-- Cell Phone Reception: Speaking of cell phone reception in Point Reyes, I wouldn’t count on it and be pleasantly surprised if your phone does work.
-Since you may not have reception, download Google Maps offline and any trail map offline using All Trails.
-You can also stop by Bear Valley Visitor Center for a map of Point Reyes.
+• Cell Phone Reception: I wouldn’t count on cell phone reception in Point Reyes.
+Since you may not have reception, download Google Maps and any trail map offline using All Trails.
+You can also stop by Bear Valley Visitor Center, the park’s main visitor center, to ask the park staff for advice and get a map of Point Reyes.

-- Water: Water is accessible at certain locations throughout Point Reyes, however, not all hiking trails have potable water.
-Make sure you double check before you start any hike, bring more than enough water with you, and have some extra water in the car for when you get back.
+• Water: Water is accessible at certain locations throughout Point Reyes; however, not all hiking trails have potable water.
+Make sure you double-check before you start any hike, bring more than enough water, and have some extra water in the car for when you get back.

 What to Wear in Point Reyes National Seashore